 - Season the chicken breast with the salt, pepper and Italian herbs and place the chicken breast in the crockpot.

-- Add chopped onion, julienned sun dried tomatoes, and quartered artichoke hearts, then mix and cover with broth.
+- Add chopped onion, julienned sun dried tomatoes, and quartered artichoke hearts, and garlic then mix and cover with broth.

-- Cook on low for 2-2.5 hours, then remove the chicken breasts and chop or shred and return to crock pot.
+- Cook on high for 2.5-3 hours (or low 3-3.5 hours,) then remove the chicken breasts and chop or shred and return to crock pot.

 - Add spinach to crock pot and stir it in.
 Wait 2-3 minutes for it to wilt.